logo learn the Quran caption learn the Quran Open Quran to learn

 Q: Some of us maybe wondering when going into the Holy Land why the People of Israel were commanded to commit what nowadays we call "widespread genocide" against their disbelieving enemy?

-Note: After the battle of Badr, the first battle in Islam the Prophet Muhammad accepted to free the captives of war in return for ransom (diyyah).
+Note: After the battle of Badr, the first battle in Islam the Prophet Muhammad accepted to free the captives of war (70) in return for ransom (diyyah).
+One of the captives was the Prophet's own uncle AlAbbas who became later a Muslim.
+(His son "Ibn Abbas" is a famous scholar of the Qur'an).

 Words: Asra = Captives, Yuthkhin = Massacres - To weaken the enemy by killing and wounding, Tureedouna = You want, Ardh = Temporary enjoyment, AlDunya = This life, AlAkhirah = The Other Life.